Posted on August 19, 2015

 - Provide local law enforcement with discretion to deny a license to carry firearms.

-In 2012, New Hampshire had the 11th lowest number of gun deaths per capita among the states.
-Based on data published by Mayors Against Illegal Guns, in 2009, New Hampshire had the 24th highest rate of crime gun exports, exported more than three times as many crime guns as it imported, and was the top supplier of crime guns to Massachusetts, Maine, and Vermont.
+In 2013, New Hampshire had the 7th lowest number of gun deaths per capita among the states.
+However, based on data published by Mayors Against Illegal Guns, in 2009, New Hampshire had the 24th highest rate of crime gun exports, exporting three times as many crime guns as it imported.
+The state was the top supplier of crime guns to Massachusetts, Maine, and Vermont.

 New Hampshire Firearms Laws